Today’s interview is with the founders of All Ages Of Geek. A multimedia company partnered with Aminoapps.

 Erik: I predict anime and video game

-The people who grew up with these kinds of fandoms, and who appreciate them more than just a fad to capitalize on, are slowly becoming the writers and directors and producers who will shape the
+The people who grew up with these kinds of fandoms, and who appreciate them more than just a fad to capitalize on, are slowly becoming the writers and directors and producers who will shape the movies, shows, and

 And they are passing their love down to the next generation for them to appreciate.
 I think what we’ll see as “geeky” will shift in the next 5 years.